-In some subjects you will have an opportunity to do some independent research into a topic.

-The research you do may involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.
+Coursework provides you with an opportunity to do some independent research into a topic.
+The research you do will involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.

-Using information from published sources (including the internet) as the basis for your assignment is a good way to demonstrate your knowledge and understanding of a subject.
-You must take care how you use this material though - you cannot copy it and claim it as your own work.
+Using information from published sources (including the internet) as the basis for your coursework is a good way to demonstrate your knowledge and understanding of a subject.
+You must take care how you use this material though - you cannot copy it and claim it as your own work